Get Tech Tips

-I get questions all the time about performing “load calculations” and “rules of thumb” as well as how to do it properly.
-This article isn't about load calculation but the only good answer is to find a quality ACCA approved Manual J software and get used to using it.
+I get questions all the time about performing “load calculations” and “rules of thumb” or how to do it properly.
+This article isn't about load calculation, but the only good answer is to find a quality ACCA-approved Manual J software and get used to using it.

 You may have heard from others in the field that Manual J tends to “undersize” the equipment.
-If you are an engineer or designer you may be shocked at how “oversized” most equipment is when compared to Manual J. Like most things, the truth can be found somewhere in between and here are the reasons for this.
+If you are an engineer or designer, you may be shocked at how “oversized” most equipment is when compared to Manual J. Like most things, you can find the truth somewhere in between, and here are the reasons for this.

 Duct leakage rate

-We can guess, but the only way to really KNOW the rate of leakage is to do a duct leakage test like the one shown below by Corbett Lunsford.
+We can guess, but the only way to really KNOW the leakage rate is to do a duct leakage test like the one shown below by Corbett Lunsford.

 Building Envelope Leakage Rate

 Even insulation is often a guess in areas where you cannot access walls or portions of the attic.
-It takes a combination of experience and thermal imaging or other R-value measuring tools to truly calculate heat loss/gain through insulation.
+It takes a combination of experience and thermal imaging or other R-value measuring tools to calculate heat loss/gain through insulation accurately.

 This one is very challenging to calculate.
-You may have two homes with nearly identical construction, orientation, and layout, one with significant shade from trees and another without.
-This shade can represent a significant decrease in radiant heat transfer to the walls, windows and roof and will vary seasonally based on the season and various times of day.
+You may have two homes with nearly identical construction, orientation, and layout, but one has significant shade from trees while the other does not.
+This shade can represent a significant decrease in radiant heat transfer to the walls, windows, and roof and will vary seasonally based on the season and various times of the day.
 Shade is something you can factor in using common sense.
-While I wouldn't suggest “under sizing” just because of shade, you can be sure that a well-shaded structure will have lower radiant gains which will have an impact in all seasons.
+While I wouldn't suggest “under-sizing” just because of shade, you can be sure that a well-shaded structure will have lower radiant gains which will have an impact in all seasons.

-For every cubic foot of air you move out of a building you are also moving one cubic foot of air into the building, either through a designed path, through cracks and gaps, or when a door or window opens.
-One way or another when you move air out you are also moving it in.
-It is always better to move that air into the building through a designed path where the air can be controlled, measured and likely treated (ERV, HRV, Dehumidification) instead of through cracks and gaps that can be in any number of undesirable places.
-In addition to this, there are new standards being enforced surrounding ASHRAE 62.1 & 62.2 that mandate mechanical fresh air be brought into all structures.
-This fresh air needs to be considered as to heat gains and losses both sensible and latent.
+For every cubic foot of air you move out of a building, you are also moving one cubic foot of air into the building, either through a designed path, through cracks and gaps, or when a door or window opens.
+One way or another, when you move air out, you are also moving it in.
+It is always better to move that air into the building through a designed path where the air can be controlled, measured, and likely treated (ERV, HRV, dehumidification) instead of through cracks and gaps in any number of undesirable places.
+In addition to this, new standards are being enforced surrounding ASHRAE 62.1 & 62.2 that mandate mechanical fresh air is brought into all structures.
+This fresh air needs to be considered as to heat gains and losses, both sensible and latent.

-Because of all these factors and industry pressures I have found that design professionals have a tendency to underestimate heat gains and losses (on existing, untested structures) while contractors and field personnel tend to oversize equipment based on “experience” or “rules of thumb” and usually a combination of both.
-This happens because it is much more common for a contractor to get a complaint of a system “not keeping up” than humidity, or power consumption issues because the thermostat displays the temperature in big bold numbers while humidity and power are a bit more abstract.
+Because of all these factors and industry pressures, I have found that design professionals tend to underestimate heat gains and losses (on existing, untested structures).
+Conversely, contractors and field personnel tend to oversize equipment based on “experience,” “rules of thumb,” and usually a combination of both.
+That happens because it is much more common for a contractor to receive a complaint of a system “not keeping up” than humidity power consumption issues because the thermostat displays the temperature in big, bold numbers, while humidity and power are a bit more abstract.

-Design professionals are under pressure not to oversize equipment by the industry (and rightfully so) but may not be fully aware of all of the “as built” conditions that exist.
+Design professionals are under pressure not to oversize equipment by the industry (and rightfully so), but they may not be fully aware of all of the “as-built” conditions that exist.

-But for sake of argument, lets say the heating season losses and cooling season gains have been perfectly calculated
+But for the sake of argument, let's say the heating season losses and cooling season gains have been perfectly calculated.

 - Failing to cover both sensible and latent (humidity) loads in the cooling season